About the Training

 Training Start Date(s)

-The dates listed here are for Module 1 of the training.
+The dates listed here are 3 options for Module 1 of the training.
 Module 1 can be taken as a stand-alone introductory course with no obligation to continue with the full training.
-Scroll to the bottom of the page for the complete schedule of modules in the full training.

 February 9th, 10th, 12th – online AND March 31st – April 2nd, 2023 – on-site bodywork in Denver

 June 27th, 29th, 30th, 2023 – online AND August 11th-13th, 2023 – on-site bodywork in Denver

 August 3rd, 5th, 6th – online AND August 11th-13th, 2023 – on-site bodywork in Denver